 Goldcliff's Ainsworth Silver property is located in the Ainsworth Silver Camp, Kootenay Mining District, Slocan Mining Division, British Columbia, Canada.
-The property is 100-per cent owned by Goldcliff and consists of a contiguous claim block containing 10,280 hectares.
-The exploration results have identified six large silver-target areas that contain 14 coincidental geological, geochemical and multi-sensor airborne geophysical anomalies.
-Two new deposit-scale silver targets have been discovered.
+The property is 100-per cent owned by Goldcliff and consists of three claim blocks covering 1,772 hectares.

 The No.1 Mine was the highest grade silver producer and produced 1,993,818 ounces of silver at a grade of 49.64 ounces per ton (1,707.78 grams per metric tonnes), with much of this silver ore occurring as native wire-silver.
-From 1889 to1964, the No.1 Mine production contributed up to 50 per cent of the silver in the camp.
+From 1889 to1964, the No.1 Mine production contributed 45 per cent of the silver in the camp.
 The No.1 Mine is within the area claimed by Goldcliff.

 The geology of the Ainsworth silver camp consists of complexly deformed Paleozoic rocks of the Kootenay Arc.
 These older rocks have been intruded by Mesozoic and Cenozoic intrusive rocks.
 The older rocks range in age from Lower Cambrian to Upper Triassic.
 The older rocks are mica schists, limestones, homblende schists, quartzites and slates of the Lardeau, Milford, and Kaslo Formations, and the Slocan Group.
 The older rocks are metamorphosed, foliated and faulted in a north-south direction.
 The silver mineralization occurs in both older and younger rocks.
 The majority of the silver ore deposits occur in the older rocks.
 The younger intrusive rocks have silver ore deposits in the Nelson batholith.
 The silver mineralization in the area is related to Cretaceous Fry Creek and/or Eocene Coryell Intrusions.